|

 - delay calibration

-- bandpass and flux calibration
+- bandpass and flux density scale calibration

 - imaging of each target

-- up to two rounds of phase-only self-calibration (if feasible)
+- up to two rounds of phase-only self-calibration (if feasible) and (when

 The output of the data processing pipeline includes: